wp-plugins/social-media-icons-widget/readme.txt

 2. Widget settings via the Appearance > Widgets screen.

 == Changelog ==

+= 14.05 =
+* Fixed broken image links when WordPress is installed under a directory.

 = 14.04 =
 * Added new options for About.me, Email, GitHub, Medium, and WordPress profile links